new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/when-to-use-asyncawait-vs-promises-in-javascript/'>When to Use Async/Await vs Promises in JavaScript</a> by Henry Adepegba
+1. <a href='https://www.freecodecamp.org/news/how-to-set-goals-using-the-path-framework/'>How to Stop Chasing Productivity and Start Moving with Purpose</a> by Brandon Wozniewicz
-2. <a href='https://www.freecodecamp.org/news/how-to-use-the-view-transition-api/'>How to Use the View Transition API for Better Web Transitions</a> by Sumit Saha
+2. <a href='https://www.freecodecamp.org/news/when-to-use-asyncawait-vs-promises-in-javascript/'>When to Use Async/Await vs Promises in JavaScript</a> by Henry Adepegba

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.